hww3/finscribe/README.txt

    where yourconfigname is the name of a configuration file, which is normally located in the config directory.
 Release packages of FinScribe typically have a pre-bundled configuration called "dev", which is the default configuration name, so you don't have to provide it.
+Either way, you should review the contents of this file to make sure the settings are correct.

 3. Access your application by pointing your browser to the proper port number supplied when you start fin serve.
 On first access, you'll